nchudnovets/merezhyvo-ut/README.md

     *   The same page is linked from the shield popover (“Manage site data”) with the current site pre-filtered.

 *   **Built-in explanation page**
-    *   A **“Privacy & Security – How this works”** internal page explains, in plain language, how HTTPS, certificates, cookies, WebRTC, and the internal tools (exceptions, site data) behave in Merezhyvo.
+    *   A **“Privacy & Security – How this works”** internal page explains, in plain language, how HTTPS, certificates, cookies, tracker/ad blocking, WebRTC, and the internal tools (exceptions, site data) behave in Merezhyvo.
     *   Accessible from **Settings → Privacy & Security** and intended for non-experts who want to understand what the knobs actually do.